wasabipesto/digest/README.md

 ### Environment Variables

 Secrets and data loaders configuration variables are stored in environment variables.
 These are automatically loaded when found in `.env`.
+The required items can be found in `.env.example`, which can be used as a template.

 ### Base Configuration